 Did you know that it is extremely rude to rub your chopsticks together?
 If you've ever considered a trip to the land of the rising sun you've probably done some research on proper Japanese etiquette.
 Many daily customs are significantly different from those of the western world.
 Hopefully this compiled list of proper manners will be all you'll ever need to survive your stay in Japan.
 Check out these etiquette resources and never again bring shame and dishonor to your family.

 Did you know that pouring soy sauce on your white rice is considered bad manners?
-One of the best things about Japan is the food (assuming you like rice and the ocean) and some of the first things a gaijin should learn are how to use chopsticks and how to eat sushi.
-Once you get these and other basics down, you’re relatively good to go!
+One of the best things about Japan is the food (assuming you like rice and the ocean) and some of the first things a foreigner should learn are how to use chopsticks and how to eat sushi.
+Once you get these and other basics down, you're relatively good to go!
 So go forth and eat and drink everything in sight like the gluttonous westerner you are.